AudioMorphology/ParrotRev2/README.md

 The ADC and DAC ICs communicate over the i2S protocol, which is handled by custom PIO functions.

+They are actually 24-Bit devices with the data being transmitted left-justified in 32-Bit frames, so I am rightshifting to get 24-Bit Integers, then converting these to normalised floats in the range -1.0 to +1.0 then, after processing it does the same in reverse before sending the audio data out to the DAC.

 Reading and writing to the PSRAM buffer is double-buffered using DMA calls from the I2S interface.